Herminia Brumana: Early life

 Brumana was born on 12 September 1897 in Pigüé to an Italian Argentine family.

 Career

 Teaching

 Brumana trained to become a teacher at the José Manuel Estrada Normal School in Olavarría.
 Her first job was teaching the fifth grade at School No. 3 in Pigüé, between 1917 and 1921.
 She then taught in Quilmes and at numerous schools in the Avellaneda district.

 Activism

 Brumana was an anarchist, socialist and public intellectual.
 As an anarchist, Brumana called feminists "bourgeois" and objected to women's political rights on the grounds that politics would compromise femininity.
 She claimed to support strong and capable women but spurned "feminists" and considered it an ideology that promoted a "masculinisation" of women.
 She argued that instead of looking for political influence in a ballot, women should focus on moulding the next generations of male policymakers in their homes.
 She later began to question the stereotyped images of women and hegemonic representations of gender.

-She has been considered a disciple of Spanish writer Rafael Barrett.